 Newspapers of all sizes are diversifying their revenue from the traditional print and digital efforts.
 From video production to events and other non-traditional programs, this session will focus on the ones that are working and how newspapers of all sizes can make it happen.

 This session will feature six successful case studies from newspapers working directly with our Solutions Partners.
 You’ll learn directly about what’s working and how new technologies and programs can translate to revenue or efficiencies for your organization.

 Digital subscription growth is a big part of most publishers' budgets, but what is the right mix?
 What’s the future for digital and print advertising revenue?

 And, our Monday night celebration promises to be a once-in-a-lifetime New Orleans experience not to be missed!

 More details on sessions will be released soon.
 Stay connected to newspapers.org for more information.

 The Senior Leadership Conference is open to current newspaper members of America's Newspapers and their guests.
 Guests should not be affiliated with the same organization as the registering attendee, a member of another business serving the industry or an employee of a newspaper organization.

-We are at capacity for Solutions Partner attendee registrations at the Senior Leadership Conference.
-However, a few sponsorship opportunities still are available that would include one or two attendee registrations.
-Contact Patty Slusher for details: email@example.com.
+Just a few sponsorship opportunities are available that include registrations.
+Contact Patty Slusher for details and to register: email@example.com.